-- 6 Look at the sentences.
+- 6 \ Look at the sentences.
 Which may or may not have happened?
 Which definitely did not happen?
-How do you know? - 1 a Kelly was to compete in the 200 metre sprint. - b Kelly was to have competed in the 200 metre sprint. - 2 a They were supposed to leave an hour ago. - b They were supposed to have left an hour ago. - 7> In your notebook, rewrite the sentences using past-future forms. - 1 Bo planned on taking part in the game, but he dropped out. - 2 The race was meant to start at 5 p.m., but there may have been a delay. - 3 Shouldn't you have left already?
-You'll miss your flight! - 4 The plan was to hand out the medals last night, but they hadn't been delivered yet. - 5 The new coach was scheduled to start work today.
+How do you know? - 1 a Kelly was to compete in the 200 metre sprint.

+Kelly was scheduled to compete, but we don't know if she did. - b Kelly was to have competed in the 200 metre sprint.
+Kelly did not compete. - 2 a They were supposed to leave an hour ago.
+They planned to leave, but we don't know if they did. - b They were supposed to have left an hour ago.
+They planned to leave an hour ago, but they didn't. - 7 In your notebook, rewrite the sentences using past-future forms. - 1 Bo planned on taking part in the game, but he dropped out.
+Bo was to have taken part in the game, but he dropped out. - 2 The race was meant to start at 5 p.m., but there may have been a delay.
+The race was (due) to start at 5 p.m., but there may have been a delay. - 3 Shouldn't you have left already?
+You'll miss your flight!
+Aren't you supposed to have left already?
+You'll miss your flight! - 4 The plan was to hand out the medals last night, but they hadn't been delivered yet.
+They were to have handed out the medals last night, but they hadn't been delivered yet. - 5 The new coach was scheduled to start work today.
+Do you know if she's arrived yet?
+The new coach was due to start work today.
 Do you know if she's arrived yet?